Hexcein-moonsters/novelbjn-tts/README.md

 # novelbjn-tts
-Text-to-speech on novels on novelbjn.novelupdates.net.
+Text-to-speech for novels on novelbjn.novelupdates.net.